hichipli/Multi-AI-Detector/README.md

 - **Responsive Design**: The application is designed to be used on devices of all sizes.
 - **Settings Customization**: Customize settings to show/hide detectors and manage API keys.

+## Included Detectors
+- AI Detector v1
+- AI Detector v2
+- Winston.ai
+- Originality.ai
+- GPTZero
+- (Looking forward to any further suggestions you may have for integrating more AI detectors...)

 ## How to Use

 1. Enter the text to be analyzed in the text area.